brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 layout: post
 ---

 RISC-V64, as ARM64, is another simple [reduced instruction set computer](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer) architecture.
+RISC-V is not owned by a corporate but a [consortium](https://riscv.org/).
+It is standardised into instruction sets or extensions, e.g, "I" for integer instruction set, "V" for vector extension.
+Although one RISC-V instruction set may undergo revisions, it tends to be stable.
+Manufacturers can combine any features for a RISC-V chip, for example "E" for microcontrollers, but "IFD" for integer, single-width floating point and double-width floating point arithmetic.

+The various instruction sets and extensions of RISC-V are detailed at [https://github.com/riscv/riscv-isa-manual](https://github.com/riscv/riscv-isa-manual), whose README links to the snapshots of [user-level (unprivileged) instruction sets](https://riscv.github.io/riscv-isa-manual/snapshot/unprivileged/) and [privileged instruction sets](https://riscv.github.io/riscv-isa-manual/snapshot/privileged/).
-As CPUs implementing it are not widely available, we will install the development toolchain  on a x86_64 host and write the first RISC-V64 assembly program on this foreign host x86_64.

-A toolchain is the collection of assembler, compiler, and linker that translate any assembly, C programs in text to executable binary ones.
+We will install the RISC-V development toolchain on a x86_64 host and write the first RISC-V64 assembly program on this non-RISC-V-native host.
+A toolchain is the collection of assembler, compiler, and linker that translate assembly, C programs to executable binary ones.

 # Bare metal development toolchain
-Bare metal, means executable files produced by the toolchain will be linked with a minimal set of code that enables the executable file to run alone, with no support of the underlying operating system or any simulator (of RISC-V64 on x86_64) at run time.
+Bare metal, means executable files produced by the toolchain will be able to run with no support of the underlying operating system (for example to translate memory addresses) or any simulator of RISC-V64.

 Clone the repo at [https://github.com/riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain),